MICHELE NORRIS, Host:

 This is ALL THINGS CONSIDERED from NPR News.
 I'm Michele Norris.

 ROBERT SIEGEL, Host:

 And I'm Robert Siegel with a story about a new how-to business book.

-Mr. JON SPECTOR (Wharton School, University of Pennsylvania): Collectively, hundreds or thousands of people have more information and might come collectively to more insight than any one person can.
+JON SPECTOR: Collectively, hundreds or thousands of people have more information and might come collectively to more insight than any one person can.
 And the question really is - and that's what our experiment is about - is can they synthesize across that span of knowledge?
 That greater span of knowledge to come to a set of conclusions that are more insightful than the expert.

-Mr. BARRY LIBERT (Shared Insights): There's an invitation, e-mail invitations, says, come to this book Wiki.
+BARRY LIBERT: There's an invitation, e-mail invitation, says, come to this book Wiki.